UniStuttgart-VISUS/megamol/docs/manual.md

 you access to the default command lines for your project.

 The whole process start command line can be copied to the clipboard using the remaining menu items in the Start menu.
 The differences for Cmd shell and Powershell are only the way how special characters and strings are escaped.

-<a name="configuration-files"></a>

-## Configuration Files

-These files are also part of the MegaMol&trade; Release 1.3 download packages.